sdsu-comp605/spring25/syllabus.md

 The schedule is subject to change (the instructor will announce any changes).

 ### Details on Midterm and Final projects

+#### Why community projects?

+Nowadays, the vital role of scientific software in research is widely recognized.
+Moreover, modern science is often conducted by large, collaborative multi-institutional aggregate teams scattered across the globe.
+To facilitate work across teams and to promote partnerships and collaborations, it is crucial for students to be exposed to open-source community projects and learn the best practices and standards by making contributions via software.

 #### Community contributions and analysis